 Ziplining on the Big Island: A Complete Overview

-A family-friendly outdoor activity, ziplining is an adrenaline-filled way of seeing the natural wonders of Hawaii’s Big Island in a fun, exciting atmosphere.
+A family-friendly outdoor activity, ziplining is an adrenaline-filled way of seeing the natural wonders of Hawaii’s Big Island in a fun an exciting activity.
 Zipping through the lush, tropical rainforests of the Big Island, these ziplines are constructed above canyons, jungles, open meadows, and dense forested terrain.
-Only a zipline tour allows visitors to witness these natural features while soaring safely above them between 30-200 feet in the air.
-Like so many activities on the Big Island, it’s a terrific and memorable experience that won’t be easily replicated elsewhere.
+Only a zipline tour allows visitors to witness these natural features while soaring above them between 30-200 feet in the air.
+Like so many activities on the Big Island, it’s a fun and memorable experience that won’t be easily replicated elsewhere.

 What’s a zipline tour like?